FutureTPM/ROTed/README.md

 * Apple Mac Mini Late 2020 (Apple M1 @ 3.2GHz)
 * A machine with an Intel i9-10980XE @ 3GHz

-The first step to replicate the results is to fix the clock frequency of all processors to the described values.
+The first step to replicate the results is to set the clock frequency of all processors to the described values.
 There are two scripts in `utils/` which allows the user to read and set the current operating clock frequency.
 The user should run `./utils/watch_cpufreq.sh` to get the available clock